skillrepos/helm-fun-v2/README.md

 These steps **must** be completed prior to starting the actual labs.

-## 1. To create your working environment for the labs, you may **use either of the options below:**
+## Step 1.
+To create your working environment for the labs, you may **use either of the options below:**
 <br/><br/>
-## Option 1 - _Use if you just want a quick start without a fork of the repo_
+## Option A - _Use if you just want a quick start without a fork of the repo_

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;**Create a codespace without a repository to commit to by clicking on the button below:**